-So, when she opened the doors to their sumptuous home for shorter social occasions that featured mixed drinks and appetizers, including stronger drinks for the ladies, very few eyelids were batted (in her powerful presence at least) …
+So, when she opened the doors to their sumptuous home for shorter social occasions that featured mixed drinks and canapes, including stronger drinks for the ladies, very few eyelids were batted (in her powerful presence at least) …

 Where was the first cocktail party?

 The first historical mention of a cocktail party was made in the Tacoma Times in April 1917, which referred to it as ‘the newest social stunt’.
 This Sunday matinee affair was hosted by Clara Bell Walsh and her husband at their home in St Louis.
-Fifty guests were invited and they gathered at high noon at the Walsh home on Lindell boulevard.
+Fifty guests were invited and they gathered at high noon at the Walsh home on Lindell Boulevard.

 What is cocktail attire for a party?